|Mary Wollstonecraft about 1797 by John Opie.

-She would draw on the experience for her first novel, Mary: A Fiction in 1788.
+She would draw on the experience for her novel, Mary: A Fiction in 1788.

-In emotional and financial crisis, Mary reluctantly took a job as governess to the wealth Anglo-Irish Kingsborough as she had in her previous privet employment she found herself at odds with lady of the house.
+In emotional and financial crisis, Mary reluctantly took a job as governess to the wealthy Anglo-Irish Kingsborough family, As she had in her previous privet employment she found herself at odds with lady of the house.
 But she enjoyed the two lively girls in her charge and they in turn were inspired that she, as one would write later, “had freed her mind from all superstitions.”
 After a year she left the household vowing never to take another such position again.